 Mother-In-Law Moving In?
 Here’s How Much It Costs to Add a Small Kitchenette

 Maybe your mother-in-law is moving in or your adult child is living at home until they find a job.
-Or perhaps, you’re looking to start an Airbnb side hustle.
+Or perhaps you’re looking to start an Airbnb side hustle.
 For whatever reason, you’ve decided to build a kitchenette and are wondering how much it’s going to cost.

-Here’s the average cost of a kitchenette addition:
+The average cost of a kitchenette addition

 “The two basic things are infrastructure — which is very site-specific and depends on how you’ll run plumbing and electricity to the site — and what level of finish you want.
-Is it a temporary thing or something that you want to look really nice?” explains Ruhoff, who has 26 years of construction experience, specializing in small renovation projects.
+Is it a temporary thing or something that you want to look really nice?” explains Ruhoff, who has 30 years of construction experience, specializing in small renovation projects.

 To help you estimate how much your project will cost, let’s take a look at kitchenette cost factors: